About Us and Contact Info

-Our family consists of us, Chris and Mary, and our “kids,” along with all the extended family and friends that come to spend time with us in our home.
-We are about a half hour west of Portland in a neighborhood close to the many vineyards of this region.
+Our family consists of us, Chris and Mary, and our “kids” (now young adults) along with extended family and friends that have joined us to work with the pups.
+We are about 45 minutes west of Portland in a neighborhood close to the many vineyards of this region.

-We breed only authentic Australian Labradoodles, and we ensure all the thorough testing is done to make sure we can stand behind the quality of each pup we sell.
-We believe in a holistic approach to raising puppies and we believe in the Bio-Sensor program and the Puppy Culture way of raising pups.
+We breed only authentic, multi-generational Australian Labradoodles, and we ensure all the thorough testing is done to make sure we can stand behind the quality of each pup we sell.
+We believe in a holistic approach to raising puppies and we use the Bio-Sensor program and the Puppy Culture way of raising pups.
 To learn more about “Puppy Culture” and the philosophy we follow, CLICK HERE.

 We thoroughly investigate the health and genetics of any stud we use with our breeding girls because we only want to produce the best!

 Our breeding dogs are well-loved members of our family!
-A few of their offspring, now fully tested and qualified to breed, live in what we call “guardian homes” with friends nearby.
+Some of their offspring, now fully tested and qualified to breed, live in what we call “guardian homes” with friends nearby.
 We work hard, snuggle a lot, and have people here daily, making sure that each puppy gets personalized, loving care and no details are missed.

 We don’t house our puppies in outdoor kennels!
 Each pup is loved individually in our home and exposed to all the sights and sounds of a typical busy house as they hang out with us.
-(Most nights you’ll find us with puppies in our laps as we read or watch a movie, or we are with the pups in our bonus room doing Puppy Culture exercises or conditioning.)
+(Often you’ll find us with puppies in our laps as we read or watch a movie, or we are with the pups in our bonus room doing Puppy Culture exercises or conditioning.)
 Each pup is well socialized by the time they leave us, through our open houses, our staff and family and friends, and all the puppy lovers that are in and out of our home on a regular basis.

 Our ALAA registration # is ALAA-002667-0313, and we are licensed to do business in the State of Oregon.

 How we got started